CDBG Manuals/Plans

 Use the monitoring checklist in Forms under Closeout in these links:

-Make sure you file them immediately and keep all documents and receipts pertaining to the project.
+*Make sure forms are filed immediately and keep all documents and receipts pertaining to the project.

-Use the questions in the Subrecipient Vs. Contractor Excel document listed under Chapter 4 in the Administrative Manual to determine what an entity is for a project.
+Use the questions in the Subrecipient Vs. Contractor Excel document listed under Chapter 4 https://ded.mo.gov/cdbg/program-documents.
+Choose the Training tab.

-1. How long do I need to keep my files and document after closing a project?
+1. How long do I need to keep my files and documents after closing a project?

 The record retention policy states to keep files for 3 years after a program/project is closed with HUD.